d3rr1/fcms/README.md

 ## Contributing

-Before you contribute to this project, please read RULES.md and CODESTYLE.md to avoid any possible future confusion about the way this project is managed.
-If you need something to do, read TODO.md to see what changes need to be made.
+Please read GUIDELINES.md to update yourself on how this project is set-up and how you can start to contribute.

 ## Basic set-up

-To get started with contributing to or implementing a FahnerCMS system, take a look inside the !tutorials/! folder.
+To get started with contributing to or implementing a FahnerCMS system, take a look inside the __tutorials__ folder for (as the name implies) tutorials about getting a FahnerCMS system running, extending a FahnerCMS system and many other possible uses of the CMS.